domschl/WinSteamOnMac/README.md

 After some time, the Steam login appears!

 Steam has been installed into the wine prefix at `~/.wine` and your Toolkit software resides within the application "Game Porting Toolkit".
-From any Terminal, you can now start Steam with:
+From any Terminal, you can now start Steam directly with:

 ```bash
 MTL_HUD_ENABLED=0 WINEESYNC=1 /Applications/Game\ Porting\ Toolkit.app/Contents/Resources/wine/bin/wine ~/.wine/drive_c/Program\ Files\ \(x86\)/Steam/steam.exe